 }

-else{ // time step converged
+else{ // iteration converged

 endTimeStep(); // e.g. update variables, increment time